jamogriff/expo-voting-app/README.md

 # expo-voting-app

  This is a simple web-app that allows users easily vote for the Inworks Expo People's Choice award.
+It was created in PHP with a MySQL database and Bootstrap 4's CSS framework
  It includes a basic method of filtering out duplicate IP addresses by using a $_SERVER superglobal, so user's cannot vote twice.

  A Walkthough of the file structure: